 Armed with nothing more than a unique passion for customer service, Nathalie D’Aoust launched Groupe V Courrier in 2008.
-Her Quebec business started out as an excellent plan B for a customers who encounters delivery problems with envelopes, parcels, and skids that need to arrive the same–or next day or next-day.
+Her Quebec business started out as an excellent plan B for a customer who encountered delivery problems with envelopes, parcels and skids that need to arrive the same–or next day or next-day.
 As these “Plan B” customers discovered how reliable and professional her team is, their business grew into trusted partnerships.

 “To grow as a business and a person, I knew I had to get out of my comfort zone,” says D’Aoust.
 “While I had been successful working with small- and medium-size companies, I wanted to sell my firm’s services to big companies.”

 So, in March 2014, Nathalie secured WEConnect International certification after attending a meeting with local women’s organization and partner RFAQ.

 “I knew that [big companies] required an approach different from what I was used to.
 I would need to gain some insight and knowledge about the sales process for such firms,” she says.
 “So I reached out to WEConnect International.”

 After just one year of participating in WEConnect International’s events, she was already landing new contracts with corporate members Sodexo and UPS.
 Additionally, in 2016 Groupe V Courrier was selected as one of WEConnect International in Canada’s Women’s Business Enterprise of the Year.